bennyscetbun/jsongo/README.md

 ____
 ###Val
 ####Synopsis:
-turn this JSONNode to TypeValue and set that value (val must be a pointer)
+turn this JSONNode to TypeValue and set that value
 ```go
 func (that *JSONNode) Val(val interface{})
 ```